Land surveying in Kentucky: Survey types

-Choosing a Surveyor
+Choosing a surveyor

 Each of Kentucky's 120 counties elects a county surveyor.
 However, a consumer can seek services from any licensed Kentucky professional land surveyor.
 The status of a licensee or firm can be verified online, including checking for disciplinary actions in the past 5 years.

-Right of Entry
+Right of entry

-Land surveyors and employees that are under the supervision of a professional land surveyor have the right of entry on land of others.
+Land surveyors and employees that are under the supervision of a professional land surveyor have the right of entry on land owned by others.

-State Regulation
+State regulation

 Land surveying in Kentucky is regulated by the Commonwealth in KRS 322.
 The Standards of Practice are defined in 201 KAR 18:150.
 Compliance is maintained by the Kentucky Board of Engineers and Land Surveyors, which was established by an Act of the Kentucky General Assembly in 1938.

-Land Systems in Kentucky
+Land systems in Kentucky

 All chain of title in the Commonwealth traces back to Virginia land patents and Kentucky land patents.
 The Secretary of State maintains the security and preservation of these historical documents.
 More recent Deed and Plat records are maintained by Kentucky's County Clerks.

 Most of the state utilizes the metes and bounds land system, which is based on English Common Law and reflects the Commonwealth's original status as a part of Virginia until statehood in 1792.
 Parts of Western Kentucky, since it was acquired under the Jackson Purchase in 1818, utilizes a rectangular system based on the Public Land Survey System created by the Land Ordinance of 1785.

-Units of Measure

 Common surveying measures in Kentucky include acre and the survey foot, which are both now referenced in decimal and historically in fraction.
 For example, a modern survey should list a distance of one-foot and six-inches as 1.50 feet.
 Historically lengths were also measured as chain and rod.
 A rod is also known as a pole, both being 16.5 feet.
 A chain is most commonly 66 feet (4 poles) but can also be 33 feet (2 poles).